 - Glamping Hub – Glamping Hub is my next choice for finding glamping near me.
 It has a lot of unique properties, including yurts, treehouses, cabins, and glamping tents.
 There are also high-end vacation rentals that you have to sift through.
 Glamping Hub rentals tend to be more luxurious and expensive, but the booking process is easy.

 - Tentrr – Tentrr puts a different spin on glamping by providing landowners with ready-to-go glamping sites, complete with canvas tents, bed platforms, woodstoves, toilets, and eating areas.
-We have stayed in a few Tentrr sites, and have always had good experiences. sites are unique in that they are supposed to be very private.
+We have stayed in a few Tentrr sites, and have always had good experiences.
+Sites are unique in that they are extremely private.
 Prices are pretty standard, between $95 and $150 per night.
 There are lots of Tentrr sites in New England and New York, and they are expanding across the USA.

 Glamping in New England

 Our home base is in Vermont, so the majority of our glamping excursions to date have been in New England.
 If you are hoping to do some glamping in Vermont, New Hampshire, Massachusetts, Maine, Connecticut, or Rhode Island, check out our Glamping in New England Page.
 We have a lot of posts featuring our favorite glamping spots nearby.